Who is eligible to nominate an asset for inclusion in the list of assets of community value?

 - Community interest companies

 - Bodies designated as neighbourhood forums under the Town and Country Planning Act

 The above groups will need to demonstrate a local connection.
 To achieve this, groups must carry on activities wholly or partly concerned with the local area or neighbouring local authority area.
 For unincorporated bodies, there must be a membership of at least 21 people from the local area, evidenced by the electoral register.

 What types of asset are eligible for listing?

 Any land or building considered by a community group to further the social wellbeing or social interests of the local community may be nominated.
-The Local Authority cannot recommend or suggest buildings or facilities for nomination.
-However, various types of building or land may be nominated, such as children's centres and nurseries, parks and open spaces, sports centres, cinemas, pubs, or perhaps village shops etc.
+The local authority cannot recommend or suggest buildings or facilities for nomination.
+However, various types of building or land may be nominated, including:

 What kind of buildings/land cannot be considered as assets of community value?